joycejoyce/100-days-of-code/log.md

 **Today's Progress:** Can run JavaScript modules in JSDOM, but cannot load HTML synchronously.
 Thus the same function would be executed twice during testing.

 **Thoughts:** Finally got JS modules work in JSDOM!

+### Day 27: May 2, 2020

+**Today's Progress:** 1) Use global variable "window.isTesting" to control script execution in HTML.
+2) Figuring out how to override BootStrap styles.

+**Thoughts:** The next task is to build a user friendly DB operation GUI.